A historical chronology of Prestatyn’s Scala Cinema and Arts Centre.

 2002 November.
 BBC Wales News announced on Thursday, 21 November, 2002 that Local residents were being encouraged to attend meetings of the Scala Advisory Group, which had been set up to determine the future of the project.
 The news article stated that Denbighshire councillors now plan to commission a second, more detailed study into the renovation proposals, which would also seek to play an important educational role within the town.
 Funding for the project was also being sought.

-2003 December.
-New twin screen cinema plans revealed, designed by London-based architects Burrel Foley Fischer.
+2003 December 9th.
+New twin screen cinema plans revealed on BBC Wales News, designed by London-based architects Burrel Foley Fischer.
 A community room, studio for theatre use, visual arts gallery, café bar and improved access for the disabled are included.

 2003 January.
 On Saturday, 25 January, 2003, a variety of sources including BBC News Wales announced that the Scala Advisory Group agreed to set up a charitable company to manage and operate the proposed new cinema.
 A second, more detailed study into the renovation proposals, was commissioned and cost in the region of £50,000 to look at how much money the Scala would be expected to make upon opening.